 SIHOO chair in all black, with mesh backrest, thick seat cushion, adjustable lumbar pillow, and aluminum alloy base

-Fabric upholstery is a good middle ground and is the best choice for those who want some breathability but just don’t like mesh chairs.
+Fabric upholstery is a good middle ground and is the best choice for those who want some breathability but don’t like mesh chairs.

 Fabric is likely the best choice because all mesh chairs have no padding, and at some point, the breathability becomes less important than some good, old-fashioned padding, although there is a caveat here…

-Some mesh chairs use mesh for the seatback and a mesh-like material stretched over padding for the seat, giving you the best of both worlds.
+Some mesh chairs use mesh for the seatback, and a mesh-like material stretched over padding for the seat, giving you the best of both worlds.
 These are absolutely worth considering if you’re a power user.

 How To Pick A Good Office ChairProper Positioning